Privacy-first analytics · cookieless marketing · ethical SEO Written by Sophie Darge

 The Bottom Line

-Combine these tools with a privacy-respecting analytics solution like Plausible Analytics, and you have a complete measurement stack that respects your users while giving you everything you need to rank.
-That’s the kind of setup worth building.
+Add a privacy-respecting analytics tool like Plausible Analytics for traffic context, and you have a complete measurement stack — one that respects your users and still gives you everything you need to make data-driven decisions.
+That’s worth building deliberately rather than inheriting by default.

 Written by